Vokda/sl_tunnel/README.md

 Info:

 - Not very portable at the moment.
-Assumes you use i3wm, dmenu and two screen with a resolution of 1920x1080.
-Times set in the script are also based on this resolution.
+Assumes you use i3wm, dmenu and two screens with a resolution of 1920x1080.
+Times set in the script are based on this resolution.
 - The script automatically runs `stty sane` to ensure a working terminal after script termination.
-- Works best with two screens of equal size.

 TODO: